OlUwAtOmI06/OlUwAtOmI06.github.io/week1.md

 that I will be working on and gained an understanding of what Dr. Oludare will be looking for.
 Dr. Oludare also explained to me what, "ParkingSense", is alongside its importance and worth.

-In my first week, i was taught introduction to python
+In my first week, I was introduced to python by Micheal Adeleke.
+I was also introduced to Machine Learning with SCIKIT-LEARN.
+I

 [Back](./)